David Peralta Player Props: Dodgers vs. Astros

-David Peralta -- hitting .400 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Houston Astros, with J.P.
-France on the hill, on June 23 at 10:10 PM ET.
+David Peralta -- hitting .364 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Houston Astros, with Ronel Blanco on the mound, on June 24 at 7:15 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Angels.
+In his most recent game he had a hitless showing (0-for-4) against the Astros.

 David Peralta Game Info & Props vs. the Astros